 - Visit a pet shop, rescue shelter, or animal farm.
 Don’t get attached and don’t impulse buy!
 Instead, go home and think about it for a week or two.

-- If you find yourself thinking about a certain animal you saw, consider the costs (financially, emotionally, physically).
+- If you find yourself thinking about a particular animal you saw, consider the costs (financially, emotionally, physically).
 Can you pay upfront?
 Can you fit pet food into your budget?
 Are you willing to train or pay for training?
-Are you willing to clean up poop and throw-up?
+Are you ready to clean up poop and throw-up?
 Will you actually do all of that?